-RF Test Solutions represents Agilent Technologies who, as Hewlett-Packard, invented the HP-IB bus for instrumentation control.
+RF Test Solutions represents Keysight Technologies (was Agilent Technologies Electronic Measurement Group) who, as Hewlett-Packard, invented the HP-IB bus for instrumentation control.
 Also known as GP-IB, IEEE488 and IEC625, this bus has determined how instruements and computers have been connected for almost the entire history of computing.
 Whilst still the dominant method of connecting multiple instruments in an automation environment today, Ethernet and USB are also widely available on instruments developed in the last few years.

 In the same way GP-IB shaped instrument connectivity for decades, LXI (Lan Extension for Instrumentation) has become the modern replacement.
 All our suppliers offer a range of interfaces depending on the design age of the product and the intended application.